DiegoGiFo/DiegoGiFo.github.io/_posts/2018-03-12-rosserial-tutorial-en.markdown

 }
 ~~~
 This function is needed in the subscriber initialization and prints on the LCD screen the position of the turtle.
-lcd.setCursor(0,0) sets the position of the cursor in the screen.
+lcd.setCursor(0,0) sets the position of the cursor in the LCD screen.
 Since the 16x2 screen has 16 columns and 2 rows the X position is printed in the first row and the Y position on the second row.
-The variables turt_msg.x and turt_msg.y contains the X and Y position of the turtle in the simulator.
+The variables turt_msg.x and turt_msg.y contain the X and Y position of the turtle in the simulator.

 ~~~cpp
 ros::Subscriber<turtlesim::Pose> sub("/turtle1/pose", &turt_cb);